odea-project/qAlgorithms/report/report.md

 ### Result Comparison with R and Julia Implementation
 All three implementations result in identical bins after completed subsetting.
 Bin identity was controlled by matching the result frames by m/z.
-Since all points could be matched this way, no false positives or negatives exist.
+No false positives or negatives exist since all points could be matched this way.
-For a small test dataset, subsetting results were confirmed by hand.
+For a small test dataset, subsetting results were confirmed by hand. [@gerrit: how?]

 The DQS calculation was not identical between any of the approaches.
-In order to determine a correct result for the DQS, it was calculated by hand using two reduced datasets.
+To determine a correct result for the DQS, it was calculated by hand using two reduced datasets.
 To locate the source of the discrepancy, intermediate results were also compared.
 Here, the calculation of the MID was identical between all approaches.
-For identical parameters, all implementations of the function that calculates the DQS obtained identical results.
+All implementations of the function that calculates the DQS obtained identical results for identical parameters.

-There exist significant differences between the two original implementations, with the julia script producing wrong estimates frequently.
+Significant differences exist between the two original implementations, with the Julia script frequently producing wrong estimates.
 To account for floating point errors, a DQS is considered identical if it is identical when rounded to nine digits.
-As a consequence, there exist multiple cases where a DQS is considered identical despite the MID differing by upwards of 30.
+Consequently, multiple cases exist where a DQS is considered identical despite the MID differing by upwards of 30.
 The error is located in the function nearestNeighbourDistanceWindow!(), where only the scan an element is placed in is considered for finding the